-Table 1: Login Parameters
+Table 27: Login Parameters

 Parameter Name Description GUI auto-logout time Timeout in minutes of inactivity after which the GUI user is automatically logged out.
 Use '0' to disable auto-logout Max failed login Maximum number of failed logins till the user account is blocked.
-This is for brute force hacking protection.
-Use '0' to disable account blocking due to failed logins.
-Blocking period How long the user account is blocked (in seconds) if number of invalid logins reach the 'Max failed login' Allow concurrent lo- Concurrent login of single GUI user from multiple devices is not allowed by default. gin Checking this checkbox will allow it.
+This is force hacking protection.
+Use '0' to disable account blocking due to faile Blocking period How long the user account is blocked (in seconds) if number of invalid logi the 'Max failed login' Allow concurrent lo- Concurrent login of single GUI user from multiple devices is not allowed by default. gin Checking this checkbox will allow it.
 Garbage collect time- Timeout (in days) after which the data used for brute force hacking protection are out removed from DB.
-RSA public key file If CCM shall provide user authentication for ABC Monitor, pair of RSA keys shall for monitor authenti- be configured here.
-This settings contain the public key in PEM format. cation RSA private key file Private key (in PEM format) for the public key configured above. for monitor authenti- cation Do not allow re-use If this option is set, users are not allowed to set a new password that is the same as passwords - history any of the last passwords he or she has used.
-This field set number of passwords that length are checked.
+Do not allow re-use If this option is set, users are not allowed to set a new password that is the same as any passwords - history of the last passwords he or she has used.
+This field set number of passwords that are length checked.
 Password expiration Number of days in which user password expire and have to be changed.
-Set to zero (days) to never expire.
+Set to zero to (days) never expire.
+Minimum password The minimum length of user password. length Password strength Define set of characters that have to be present in user password. policy

-22.2 LDAP Parameters
+5.13.2 LDAP Parameters

 Cluster Config Manager GUI allow a two step authentication against an LDAP server.
-The first authentication, "Idap auth", check a user against the LDAP server.
+The first authentication, "LDAP auth", check a user against the LDAP server.
 Here, the user dn (uid=john,ou=People,dc=example,dc=org) and it's password (johnldap) are used.
-The second check, GUI auth, ensure at least one of the LDAP user groups' name match one of the GUI capability ABC SBC groups.
+The second check, "GUI auth", ensure that at least one of the LDAP user groups' match one of the GUI capability ABC SBC groups.

-Once configured, all requested from users to login is to enter their UIDs and passwords on the Cluster Config Manager log page.
+Once configured, user wishing to login can use their LDAP UIDs and password onto the Cluster Config Manager log page.

-Table 2: LDAP Parameters
+Table 28: LDAP Parameters

 Parameter Name Description LDAP auth enabled Enable LDAP authentication.
-LDAP server address LDAP host on which the LDAP service can be reached (ldap://IP:PORT or ldap://IP or ldap://my. domain) LDAP distinguished name / admin user DN Specifies the distinguished name used to bind to the LDAP server for lookups.
+LDAP server address LDAP host on which the LDAP service can be reached (ldap://IP:PORT or ldap://IP or ldap://my.domain) LDAP distinguished name / admin user DN Specifies the distinguished name used to bind to the LDAP server for lookups.
 LDAP credentials / admin user PW Specifies the LDAP credentials used to bind. base DN such as 'dc=example,dc=org' Default search DN of the LDAP.
 Ex: For "cn=admin,dc=example,dc=org", base DN is "dc=example,dc=org"